mysteryperutours/pburtchaell.com/src/content/projects/2015-redux-promise-middleware.md

 }
 ```

-The **Settled Action** is eventually dispatched, either after the promise resolves or after it rejects.
+The **settled action** is eventually dispatched, either after the promise resolves or after it rejects.
 If the promise is fulfilled, the payload is the result of the promise.

 ```js
 {